Audit your listing →

 You beat them on

-• Amenity stack depth — Endless Pool + rooftop hot tub + sauna + arcade + putting green + fire pit is 2–3 differentiators deeper than most Sedona 5BRs
+• Amenity depth — the endless pool + rooftop hot tub + sauna + fire pit + arcade + putting green + workspace + baby gear combination is deeper than 95%+ of Sedona 5BRs

 They beat you on